for music synthesizers.

 Photo of the VER2.0 PCB.

-The result as displayed on the CRO is very close to those of the Serge, with the exception of the final fold, where, in my design, the wave maintains more of its original shape.
+The result as displayed on the CRO is very close to those of the Serge, with the exception of the final fold, where, in Ken's design, the wave maintains more of its original shape.
 It can produce the most amazing, harmonically rich, filter-like sweeps.

 In addition to this multiplier, there are two more simple multipliers, one created by adding lag to the feedback path of an op-amp, the other being the "Nonselective Frequency Tripler" by R. Lockhart.
 Its functionality is not unlike Moog's single transistor sawtooth to triangle wave converter.
 It's intended purpose is to convert a signal into another of three times the frequency.
 To do this it expects a +/-1.2 volt triangle or sine wave, and outputs a +/-0.4 volt complex waveform.
 Unfortunately, due to the uneven spacing of the frequency multiplied waveform, it does not sound like it is a fifth above the incoming signal.
 This of course in of no particular concern in this application, as the purpose of this module is to create a complex harmonic structure from a simple input, not to triple the frequency.